About my region – Central West New South Wales

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
 This regional profile presents an overview of the agriculture and forestry sectors in the Central West region and the recent financial performance of the New South Wales broadacre, dairy, vegetable, and sugarcane industries.

 The Central West region of New South Wales is located west of Sydney and the Great Dividing Range, extending from Lithgow into the plains areas surrounding Condobolin and West Wyalong.
-The region comprises the eleven local government areas of Bathurst Regional, Bland, Blayney, Cowra, Forbes, Lachlan, Lithgow, Mid—Western Regional, Orange, Parkes and Weddin, and parts of Blue Mountains, Cabonne, Oberon, Singleton, Warrumbungle Shire and Wellington.
-The region covers a total area of around 70,298 square kilometres or 8.78 per cent of New South Wales and is home to approximately 196,700 people (ABS 2011).
+The region comprises the eleven local government areas of Bathurst Regional, Bland, Blayney, Cowra, Forbes, Lachlan, Lithgow, Mid—Western Regional, Orange, Parkes and Weddin, and parts of Blue Mountains, Cabonne, Oberon, Singleton, Warrumbungle Shire and Western Plains Regional.
+The region covers a total area of around 70,300 square kilometres or 9 per cent of New South Wales and is home to approximately 211,200 people (ABS 2018).

-Agricultural land in the Central West region of New South Wales occupies 57,244 square kilometres, or 81 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 9,776 square kilometres, or 14 per cent of the region.
-The most common land use by area is grazing modified pastures, which occupies 38,075 square kilometres or 54 per cent of the Central West region of New South Wales.
+Agricultural land in the Central West region of New South Wales occupies 57,300 square kilometres, or 81 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 9,700 square kilometres, or 14 per cent of the region.
+The most common land use by area is grazing modified pastures, which occupies 38,100 square kilometres or 54 per cent of the Central West region of New South Wales (ABARES 2016).

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Central West region was $1.7 billion, which was 14 per cent of the total gross value of agricultural production in New South Wales of $12.1 billion.
-This is the most recent year for which ABS data are available.
+In 2018–19, the gross value of agricultural production in the Central West region was $1.4 billion, which was 12 per cent of the total gross value of agricultural production in New South Wales of $11.7 billion.

 The Central West region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were wheat ($444 million), followed by cattle and calves ($246 million) and wool ($196 million).
-These commodities together contributed 51 per cent of the total value of agricultural production in the region.
-In addition, in 2014–15 the Central West region accounted for 44 per cent ($30 million) of the total value of the states's melon production.
+The most important commodities in the region based on the gross value of agricultural production were cattle and calves ($314 million), followed by wool ($238 million) and sheep and lambs ($212 million).
+These commodities together contributed 55 per cent of the total value of agricultural production in the region.
+In addition, in 2018–19 the Central West region accounted for 65 per cent ($7 million) of the total value of the state’s Cauliflower production.